 Whether you want to analyze behavioral problems, provide treatment to people with autism, work in behavioral gerontology, or act as a consultant to agencies like child welfare organizations, you can get there with an applied behavior analysis degree from Florida Tech.
 Here, you’ll gain a strong background in behavior analysis, and get hands-on experience in behavioral assessment, behavior interventions, and skill acquisition program development.

 Our applied behavior analysis program is dynamic and focused.
-You’ll get started right away, taking core courses like Introduction to Psychology and Survey of Science 1: Physical Science in your first year.
+You’ll get started right away, taking core courses like Introduction to Behavior Analysis and Applied Behavior Analysis in your first year.
 Guided by highly qualified faculty who care about your success, you’ll hone your strengths and begin specializing as early as sophomore year.

 As an applied behavior analysis student, you will have the special opportunity to work in the Scott Center for Autism Treatment, Florida Tech’s on-campus autism research facility.
 Here, you will be given the chance to work alongside a proven staff as they work to treat children with autism.
 As a result of this work, you will establish important relationships with professionals already working in the field—excellent references for future work opportunities.